marcaaron/set-drop/README.md

 Fan users can follow performers and navigate by clicking on a venue name to retrieve sets performed at that venue or on an artist / song title to find other "sets" where those criteria appear.

 **Client-side:**
 - React
+- SASS
 - React Router
 - Firebase (for user authentication)

 **Server-side:**